Calcium Supplements For Vegans (2022 List)

 These (and more) are forms of calcium that you may find in your calcium supplement.

-In this section, we’ll go over the most common ones you may find and and important things to know about them.
+In this section, I’ll go over the most common ones you may find and and important things to know about them.

 FYI: You will see the term “elemental calcium” mentioned.
 This refers to the predicted amount of calcium that the body can utilize for bones, teeth, etc.